eslint/rfcs/designs/2019-config-simplification/README.md

 ## Backwards Compatibility Analysis

-The intent of this proposal is to replace the current `.eslintrc` format, but can be implemented incrementally so as to cause as little disturbance to ESLint users as possible
+The intent of this proposal is to replace the current `.eslintrc` format, but can be implemented incrementally so as to cause as little disturbance to ESLint users as possible.

 In the first phase, I envision this: